JackLiBrooks/pirate-pairs/README.md

 ### Goal

-Stay in the game as long as possible.
+Stay in the game as long as possible, and be the last one standing.

 ### Setup